Eshan21/group-l/README.md

 # Wiki / Documentation

 Javadocs is used for generating documentation.
-Run the `gendocs` or `gendocs.cmd` to generate documentation in the `doc` directory.
+Run `gendocs` or `gendocs.cmd` to generate documentation in the `doc` directory.